YOGA TEACHER | SOUTH LONDON

-Beginners/Intermediate: This focuses on the physical Hatha yoga practices of asana and pranayama (breathwork), whether you’ve been doing yoga for a few months or several years.
-Addresses areas you want to focus on, and helps you skillfully build a home practice.
-Beneficial if public classes are not helping you progress, or feel what you want to feel, if you can’t find classes that fit your schedule, or want one-to-one attention personalised to you, to focus on what you want to focus on.
-Includes relaxation techniques and if you wish, restorative postures and/or simple meditation.
+Beginners/Intermediate: Focused on the physical Hatha yoga practices of postures and breathing.
+Suitable whether you’ve been doing yoga for a few months or several years.
+Helps you progress more than public classes can, and to skillfully build a home practice.
+Also good if you can’t find classes that fit your schedule or want one-to-one attention, to focus on specific areas and learn specific techniques.
+May include relaxation techniques, restorative postures and meditation.

-New to yoga: A six-week course to familiarise you with the basic postures, anatomy and terminology, and give you a broad understanding of what yoga is.
-This builds your confidence to go to public classes, feeling more at ease in your body, know the basics and being able to follow what’s happening.
+New to yoga: A six-week course to learn the basic postures, anatomy and terminology, and give you a broad understanding of yoga.
+This builds your confidence to go to public classes, feeling more at ease in your body, knowing the basics and being able to follow what’s happening.

-Contact me about booking a workshop in your studio.
+Contact me about booking a workshop in your studio, or for a group of friends.
 Sample workshops:

 - Asana the Ayurvedic Way

-- Yoga to balance the five elements (yoga for Vata, Pitta or Kapha)
+- Yoga to balance Vata, Pitta or Kapha

 - Who Are You?
 Discover Your Elemental Nature